abenga/valagtk3tutorial/content/chapter-02-getting-started/02-getting-started.md

 ## Installation

-Before we can begin programming, we need to install GTK and Vala, along with their dependencies.
+Before we can begin programming, we need to install GTK+ and Vala, along with their dependencies.

 ### Installing GTK+